Step 2: Create a Protected Instance

 You can create protected instances using the servers that you want to perform DR protection.
 If the current production site encounters an unexpected large-scale server failure, you can call the related protection group API to perform a failover, ensuring that services running on protected instances are not affected.

 Select a protection group for each server to be replicated and create a protected instance using the server.
 When you create a protected instance, the server and disk will be created at the DR site for the production site server and disk.
 The server specifications can be configured as required.
-Specifically, the specifications of the DR site server and disk can be different from those of the production site server and disk, and the disks can automatically form a replication pair.
+Specifically, the specifications of the DR site server can be different from those of the production site server.
+The disks of the production site and DR site are of the same specifications and can automatically form a replication pair.

 The server at the DR site is in the Stopped state after the protected instance created.
-These automatically created resources, including the DR site servers and disks, cannot be used before a failover.
+These automatically created resources, including the DR site servers and disks, cannot be used before a planned failover or failover.

 - When a protected instance is created, the default name of the server at the DR site is the same as that of the server at the production site, but their IDs are different.

-- To modify a server name, click the server name on the protected instance details page to switch to the server details page and modify it.
+- To modify a server name, switch to the protected instance details page and click the server name to switch to the server details page.

 - After you create a protected instance and enable protection for the protection group, modifications to the Hostname, Name, Agency, ECS Group, Security Group, Tags, and Auto Recovery configurations of the production site server will not synchronize to the DR site server.
 You can log in to the management console and manually add the configuration items to the servers at the DR site.